Table of Contents

-The solids present in water may be either dissolved or suspended solids and sum of these suspended and dissolved solids is total solids.
-The solids present in water is generally expressed in ppm or mg/lit.
+The solids present in water may be either dissolved or suspended solids and the sum of these suspended and dissolved solids is total solids.
+The solids present in water are generally expressed in ppm or mg/lit.

 |Read More: Water Treatment Process|